MAHMOUDGAD123/strict-vuex/README.md

 **Empty Parameter**

-If any parameter of the 7 is empty and you won't assign any data to it all you have to do is just assign a type `never` to in the type declaration.
+If any parameter of the 7 parameters is empty and you won't assign any data to it all you have to do is just assign a type `never` to in the type declaration.

 ```ts